top of page

 Common Challenges and Solutions

 One common challenge faced when training herding breeds is dealing with stubbornness or over-excitement.
-Overly eager dogs may become too aggressive with the herd, causing unnecessary stress to the animals, while stubborn dogs may resist following commands, hampering the herding process.
+Overly eager herding dogs may become too aggressive with the herd, causing unnecessary stress to the animals, while stubborn dogs may resist following commands, hampering the herding process.
 To manage these tendencies, it is

 a golden retriever tongue out holding a red herding ball next to a wall in backyard